 (with Ben Lockwood and Arthur van Benthem)

 Dockless, shared e-bikes and scooters are a rapidly-growing segment of the local transportation market despite being taxed at higher rates per mile of travel than many conventional transportation modes, including motor vehicles.
 This paper asks what the optimal tax rate for shared bikes and scooters would be when accounting for environmental externalities and redistribution.
 We derive a sufficient-statistics model that describes how optimal tax rates depend on both extensive-margin (number of trips) and intensive-margin (duration of trips) demand responses to price changes, as well as the income of bike and scooter users and net externalities relative to other travel modes.
-We estimate the parameters of this model using trip-level data from a large bike and scooter company and find that in several U.S. cities, use of their vehicles is concentrated among low-income individuals.
-The model accordingly suggests that policymakers in these cities might want to subsidize shared bike and scooter use even if it generates only modest positive externalities by displacing trips by motor vehicles.
+We estimate the parameters of this model using trip-level data from Lime, a large bike and scooter company, and find that in several U.S. cities, use of their vehicles is concentrated among low-income individuals.
+The model accordingly suggests that policymakers in these cities might want to subsidize shared bike and scooter use substantially more than what can be justified by the modest positive externalities it generates by displacing trips by motor vehicles.